JIYA1220/supply-chain-project/README.md

 This is not a notebook.
 It is a **7-stage pipeline** that mirrors how real data engineering and analytics teams operate at scale.

 ---
+## Business Impact
+This system enables an operations team to act on delivery risk before SLA breaches occur, not after.
+With 54.8% of 180,000+ orders historically delayed, the Gradient Boosting model (90% AUC) scores every incoming order by delay probability — surfacing the highest-risk shipments 48 hours in advance so teams can expedite carriers, reroute logistics, or escalate supplier follow-ups before the window closes.

+The SQL analytics layer identifies which markets, suppliers, and shipping modes contribute most to delays and profit margin erosion — giving procurement and ops leadership a ranked priority list for process improvements rather than a flat report.

+The automated 10-page executive PDF report and live Streamlit dashboard mean the analysis runs without manual effort on every data refresh — turning a one-time analysis into an always-on operational intelligence system.

 ## Key Results